 Visit Amsterdam – Canal Tour

-Visit Amsterdam by starting with an Amsterdam canal tour from in front of the main Amsterdam Centraal train station.
+Visit Amsterdam by starting with an Amsterdam canal cruise from in front of the main Amsterdam Centraal train station.
 Two companies, Lovers and Holland International, offer tours at the same location and for the same price.
-The standard Canal Tour circuit wanders the canals through the Red Light District, past Anne Frank House and the 7 bridges view.
+The standard Canal Cruise circuit wanders the canals through the Red Light District, past Anne Frank House and the 7 bridges view.
 The canal tour also heads out of the canals into the harbor.

 Amsterdam Old Town Walking Tour